6 min read

 Brian is an inspiration.
 An incredibly generous, thoughtful, sincere human being who restores faith and fosters community.

-Brian‘s place between two gauntlets of the PCT was welcome refuge from the heat and emotional distress of traversing millions of miles of scorched forests.
+Brian‘s place between two gauntlets of the PCT was a welcome refuge from the heat and emotional distress of traversing millions of acres of scorched forests.
 I’ll never forget his positivity and generosity and aspire to provide such a warm welcoming communal space in some capacity in my life moving forward.

 the only Slayer song I’m familiar with is “Raining Blood” which sounds very Old Testament God.